alexanderolivares13/SVG-Creator/README.md

   ![npm-install](./images/npm-install.png)
   ## Usage
   Follow along with instructional video: https://drive.google.com/file/d/1m28pSoHz7KuhNqjZTCnBXqXXHY17drMO/view <br>or<br>
   While still in the SVG-Creator folder, after installing the necessary packages, run <br> ```node index.js``` <br> to invoke the init function and start the program.
-Simply answer all the provided questions with the instructions to get your SVG file created.
+Simply answer all the provided questions with the instructions to get your SVG file created.<br>
   ![node-index](./images/node-index.png)
   ## Credits